Culture(s), Language and Imaginaries

 The ‘Culture(s), Language and Imagination’ research group carries out transdisciplinary research with the goal of exploring the depictions conveyed by language, literature and discourse.
 Its members work on ancient and contemporary corpora from different cultural spheres, with both synchronic and diachronic approaches.

-• Theme 1 - Here and elsewhere: travel and discovery
+Theme 1 – Here and Elsewhere: Experiences and Accounts of Displacement

 Presentation and research policy Confluence Rhône UR UCLy